lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 This may explain the fast adaptations of microbiomes to their hosts.

 After advocating a systems biology perspective on symbiosis research, the holobiont concept seems fitting in this work.
-Yet, the concept is also critisised.
+Yet, the concept is also criticised.
 The holobiont is also argued to be a romantic over-simplification of a set of complex interactions.
 Holobiont members may interact beneficially as well as antagonistically.
 Additionally, a lack of consistency in a species consortium may challenge the evolutionary pressure exerted on them as a whole.